danielvartan/lockr/.github/CONTRIBUTING.md

 ### Contribute code 📝

-Care to fix bugs or implement new functionality for `encryptrpak`?
+Care to fix bugs or implement new functionality for `lockr`?
 Awesome! 👏 Have a look at the [issue list][issues] and leave a comment on the things you want to work on.
 See also the development guidelines below.

 ## Development guidelines